20

 I've been working on an addon keypad for the Steam Deck for a couple of months now, which is Technically Not Allowed, but my goal is to get a fully-usable prototype built by the end of the month.
 I have a working PCB with some microscope-and-a-steady-hand bodges and I'm waiting for one to show up with the real fixes; I expect that to be the last PCB revision.
 Electronically, it's fairly simple - it's just a weird-shaped USB keyboard, and the mechanical keyboard community has done a lot to make those easy to build.
 (This also means it's automatically compatible with any game that can use keyboard input.)

 The case shown in that image is a redesign (of a very broken FreeCAD model) that I've done over this past week.
 It's a two-part shell that screws together from the back and then clips over the Deck, covering the left touchpad but leaving space for the other controls to poke through.
-I'll be putting extension buttons for the stock buttons that would be too far down in a hole to comfortably reach.
+I'll be putting extension buttons over the stock buttons that would be too far down in a hole to comfortably reach.

 I have not tried printing the buttons yet; I expect them to need some iteration.
 That's probably what I'll be doing over the next week.